PedroRobalo1994/custom-countdown/README.md

 # Custom Countdown

-This project is a customizable countdown timer that allows users to set their own countdown duration and receive visual and audio notifications when the countdown reaches zero.
+This project is a customizable countdown timer that allows users to set their own countdown duration and receive visual feedback when the countdown reaches zero.

 ## Features